ronnyhota/Oscar-Leading-Actress-API/README.md

 **Validation/Tests:**
 - A simple test confirms `/health` returns status 200 and `{"status":"ok"}`.
 - Data lookup works for valid names and returns 404 for names not in the dataset.

+## Ethics, Security, and Operations

+- **Privacy:**
+  This app only shows public Oscar winner data.
+It does not collect or store any personal information about users.

+- **Safe Inputs:**
+  If you type in an actress name that isn’t in the list, the app gives a clear “Not Found” message instead of breaking.

+- **Environment Settings:**
+  Any settings (like port numbers or future secrets) are kept in a `.env` file.
+Nothing private is written directly into the code.

+- **Lightweight App:**
+  The app is small and fast.
+It doesn’t use much memory or CPU, so it can run easily on most computers or cloud services.

+- **Health Check:**
+  There is a `/health` endpoint that lets you quickly check if the app is running.

+- **Ethical Use:**
+  The data comes from public Oscar records.
+It’s used here only for learning and demo purposes, not for profit.

 # What’s Next